Charis-Graham/Charis-Graham.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science, Carnegie Mellon University with minor in Language Technologies, 2026 (expected)
+* High School Diploma, Pasadena High School, 2022

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Summer 2024: Summer Undergraduate Research Intern
-  * Github University
+  * Carnegie Mellon University
-  * Duties includes: Updates and improvements to template
-  * Supervisor: The Users
+  * Combined research into deep transfer learning metric XferBench and the ELCC corpora of emergent communication simulations to generate scores for further analysis.
+  * Formulated and tested hypotheses by programming an algorithm to sort, test, and plot linear correlation of metadata features found in ELCC and XferBench scores and communicated findings in a peer-reviewed paper.

-* Fall 2015: Research Assistant
+* Fall 2022-Present: Undergraduate Library Assistant
-  * Github University
+  * Carnegie Mellon University Libraries
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Managed daily operations of library facilities, including check-ins and check-outs of library materials, assisting patrons in finding and using library resources, and maintaining organization of library materials.

-* Summer 2015: Research Assistant
+* Summer 2021: Summer Research Connection Intern
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Caltech
+  * Studied basics of quantum computing through startup qBraid quantum computing course.
+  * Reviewed non-expert readability of Google’s quantum chess based tutorials for open-source python library Cirq.
+  * Programmed 3D model of relative quantum percentages of pieces.

 Skills
 ======